 Study Alternative Agriculture - be an expert in sustainable farming practices

-Alternative agricultural enterprises look outside the corporate-controlled agricultural environment toward creating new markets and new ways of "doing things" - by value adding or by designing market niches not able to be readily filled by mass market competition.
+- Look outside the corporate-controlled agricultural environment toward creating new markets and new ways of "doing things"

 Why you should study this course!